JasmineThai-hub/PokemonRebornTurtwigPuzzle/README.md

 - Make sure all goal tile images are present in the same directory as the script.

 - This code is designed for 4x4 sliding puzzles.
 For puzzles of other sizes, you'll need to adjust the code accordingly.

+- Doesn't work 100% of the time, just an fyi